AMC-CSE/cpp-workshop-resources/README.md

 # cpp-workshop-resources
 C++ Workshop Resources Conducted by the Intellects Forum.
+P.S this repo is constantly being updated for more advanced cpp features, if you would like to contribute do not hesitate to initiate a pull request.

 ## Table Of contents:
 1. [Introduction](/01-intro.md)